-When I got into the fashion industry in the 90s, the job “stylist” wasn’t out there.
-It was a behind the scenes position before #bts was a thing.
-I didn’t see other stylists on Instagram, and think I want to do that!
+I got into the fashion industry in the 90s.
+It was before the job “stylist” was out there.
+A real behind the scenes position before #bts was a thing.
+I didn’t see other stylists on instagram, and think I want to do that!
 There was no instagram.
 And I didn’t know any stylists.

-But I did know some photographers.
-And since they worked with stylists they made the introductions that gave me my first assisting jobs.
+I knew photographers who worked with stylists.
+They made the introductions that gave me my first assisting jobs.

-Styling shoots intrigued me because it seemed like a fun career that would provide creative freedom.
+Styling shoots intrigued me.
+It seemed like a fun career that would provide creative freedom— which it did.

 Click play to watch the video where I share how working in the fashion industry did a number on my self esteem.